Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions

-Following Generator Matching \citep{Holderrieth2024GeneratorMG,Lipman2024FlowMG}, for \(t\in[0,1]\), we seek a probability path \(p_t\) that interpolates between two fixed marginals \(p\) and \(q\), where $p$ is typically a distribution that is easy to sample from, and $q$ is the data distribution.
-This goes via a conditional-path construction: Conditional on an auxiliary variable \(z\in\mathcal{Z}\) with marginal distribution \(p_Z\) and a family of conditional probability measures \(p_{t\mid Z}(\mathrm{d}x\mid z)\).
-The corresponding marginal path can be described by hierarchical sampling
+Following Generator Matching \citep{Holderrieth2024GeneratorMG,Lipman2024FlowMG}, for \(t\in[0,1]\), we seek a probability path \(p_t\) that interpolates between two fixed marginals \(p\) and \(q\), where $p$ is a distribution that is easy to sample from, and $q$ is the data distribution.
+This goes via a conditional-path construction: Conditional on an auxiliary variable \(z\in\mathcal{Z}\) with marginal distribution \(p_Z\) and a family of conditional probability measures \(p_{t\mid Z}(\mathrm{d}x\mid z)\), the corresponding marginal path can be described by hierarchical sampling

 Choose the conditional family so that the boundary constraints \(p_0=p\) and \(p_1=q\) hold after marginalization.
-This is typically done by sampling an $X_0 \sim p$ and an $X_1 \sim q$ and having the process start at $X_0$ and end at $X_1$.
+This can be achieved by sampling an $X_0 \sim p$ and an $X_1 \sim q$ and having the process start at $X_0$ and end at $X_1$.
 The goal is then to parameterize a generator $\Lfanc_t$ by a neural network $\Lfanc_t^\theta$ and train it to generate the marginal path $p_t$.
 This is done by first drawing samples from the conditional path $X_t\sim p_{t\mid Z}(\mathrm{d}x\mid z)$, and then training $\Lfanc_t^\theta$ against the generators of the conditional paths $\Lfanc_t^z$.
-Taking gradient steps under a Bregman divergence loss encourages $\Lfanc_t^\theta$ to learn the expectation of the conditional generator which, via a gradient identity, also trains it to generate the marginal path $p_t$.
+Taking gradient steps under a `conditional generator matching' loss (a Bregman divergence) encourages $\Lfanc_t^\theta$ to learn the expectation of the conditional generator which, via a gradient identity, generates the marginal path $p_t$.